rdkcentral/rdkservices/Timer/doc/TimerPlugin.md

 <a name="event.timerExpiryReminder"></a>
 ## *timerExpiryReminder <sup>event</sup>*

 Triggered before a timer actually expires.
+This event triggers only when a valid remindBefore parameter is passed and when the timer is started using startTimer.

 ### Parameters